BaBingoBango/BaBingoBango/README.md

 In case you're not a super cool youth like me, the social networking app Snapchat keeps a record of the number of consecutive days two users have sent each other an image or video - the super cool youth know this as a *Snapstreak*.

 After falling for this marketing tactic, I accumulated very high streaks (my record is over 900 days!) and subsequently lost some of them.
 This was very disheartening.
 So I decided to prevent this from ever happening again and learn to code at the same time!
-Enter...StreakPal!
+Enter StreakPal!
 It allows users to...

  - Set up notifications to appear at certain times
  - Mark these notifications as Time Sensitive